 Working from home is the dream for many employees, and if the world has learned something from the 2020 crisis, it’s that remote working is the future for more and more people.
 However, working from home is far from being a blissful thing; the reality is adjusting to this work environment is not easy for everyone, particularly because there are lots of distractions looming at every corner and coming from all directions.
-Here are some of the best work from home productivity hacks to help you overcome the unexpected hurdles you’ll encounter along the way.
+Here are a few tips for maintaining top level performance.
+They are tried and true hacks for staying productive and to help you overcome the unexpected hurdles you’ll encounter during your work day.

 Set Up a Dedicated Working Area